Detox (drag queen): RuPaul's Drag Race

 In November 2012, Logo announced that Detox was among 14 contestants who would be competing on the fifth season of RuPaul's Drag Race.
 Detox won the children's TV show-themed main challenge in the episode "Draggle Rock".
 As part of the show, Detox sang on the "We Are the World"-inspired song "Can I Get an Amen?", with the song's proceeds benefiting the Los Angeles Gay and Lesbian Center.
 Detox placed fourth overall, and was the last queen eliminated before the finale.

 In 2016, Detox was announced as one of the cast members on the second season of RuPaul's All Stars Drag Race.
 She ultimately finished as a runner up in the competition alongside Katya.
 In 2017, Detox appeared in the film Cherry Pop, directed by Assaad Yacoub, alongside fellow Drag Race alumni Tempest DuJour, Mayhem Miller and Bob the Drag Queen.
 In 2019, a panel of judges from New York magazine placed Detox 14th on their list of "the most powerful drag queens in America", a ranking of 100 former Drag Race contestants.
 She was one of 37 queens to appear on the cover.

 Personal life

 Detox came out as transgender in August 2024 and uses the pronouns she/they.
-She comes from a military family and grew up in Mesa, Arizona, Hope Mills, North Carolina, Wilson, North Carolina, and Anna Maria Island, Florida as a kid and teen.
-She has a twin brother and an older sister.
+She comes from a military family and spent her childhood in Mesa, Arizona, Hope Mills, North Carolina, Wilson, North Carolina, and Anna Maria Island, Florida.
+She has a twin brother.